The Hobbit: Publication

 George Allen & Unwin published the first edition of The Hobbit on 21 September 1937 with a print run of 1,500 copies, which sold out by December because of enthusiastic reviews.
 This first printing was illustrated in black and white by Tolkien, who designed the dust jacket as well.
 Houghton Mifflin of Boston and New York reset type for an American edition, to be released early in 1938, in which four of the illustrations would be colour plates.
 Allen & Unwin decided to incorporate the colour illustrations into their second printing, released at the end of 1937.
 Despite the book's popularity, paper rationing due to World War II and not ending until 1949 meant that the Allen & Unwin edition of the book was often unavailable during this period.

 Subsequent editions in English were published in 1951, 1966, 1978, and 1995.
-Numerous English-language editions of The Hobbit have been produced by several publishers, making it one of the best-selling books of all time with over 100 million copies sold by 2012.
-In addition, The Hobbit has been translated into over sixty languages, with more than one published version for some languages.
+Numerous English-language editions of The Hobbit have been produced by several publishers.
+The book has been translated into over sixty languages, with more than one published version for some languages.